Back To Search Results

 There are no absolute contraindications for CABG.
 Relative contraindications include the following:

-• Obesity and Morbid obesity
+• Obesity and morbid obesity

-• De-conditioning or debilitated patients
+• Deconditioning or debilitated individuals

 • Hemodynamic instability